 Here’s the icon of Redding, California.
-It’s a rather impressive footbridge in the heart of Turtle Bay Exploration area.
+It’s an impressive footbridge in the heart of Turtle Bay Exploration area.
 I think it was built to the tune of something like $40 million.
 And yes, it is an actual sundial.

 The bridge leads to a trail system and an arboretum.
 I chose to do a short trail first in the hopes I’d find some otters.
 I didn’t see any, but I did have a lovely hike around around some marshes and meadows.
 It’s interesting the sounds and sights you miss when you’ve been living in the desert awhile.
 For instance, the chirps and croaks of frogs — great to hear, again!